cockroachdb/docs/v20.1/cockroachcloud-create-your-cluster.md

 With a default replication factor of 3, the total amount of data we need to store is (3 * 36GB) = 108GB of data.

-So for a workload resembling TPC-C, we want to build out your cluster with "medium" nodes, and you'll only use 1/3 of the storage.
+So for a workload resembling TPC-C, we want to build out your cluster with "`Option 2`" nodes, and you'll only use 1/3 of the storage.

 <Need numbers from the perf tests>
 -->